Correct file preparation is an important part of the process that will result in you

 Try to avoid using word processing software such as Microsoft Word, or presentation software such as Microsoft PowerPoint.
 We can handle work created in these packages, but there is a greater risk of text reflowing, and images not reproducing as expected.

-An excellent investment is the Adobe Creative Suite 2 which includes InDesign, PhotoShop, Illustrator, Acrobat, VersionCue to tie them all together, and if you buy the professional pakckage, GoLive (web authoring) all for less than the cost of other stand alone page layout software.
-There are a number of upgrade options from software you may well already own, which will reduce the price further.
+An excellent investment is the Adobe Creative Cloud which includes InDesign, PhotoShop, Illustrator, Acrobat, Dreamweaver (web authoring) and more — all for less than the cost of other stand alone page layout software.

 If your job prints right to the edge of the pages, you need to understand about bleeds.
 This subject is so important we have written a separate page devoted to it.
 Click here to read all about bleeds, why you may need them and how to create them.